What is an exhaled carbon monoxide test?

 What is carbon monoxide?

-Carbon monoxide (CO) is a poisonous gas that you can’t see, smell or taste.
+Carbon monoxide (CO) is a poisonous gas that you cannot see, smell or taste.

 Carbon monoxide is found in: